 2019 — ongoing

 Dormitories are the only type of social housing which exists in Ukraine nowadays.
 They were constructed during the Soviet epoch to host students and to offer the freedom of movement in the vast country it used to be.
 Since that time, buildings and living conditions haven’t changed that much but Ukraine and its people did.
 I photograph dormitories because they represent the confrontation of the soviet heritage and the new pro-Western generation.
-This ambiguity attracts me and it represents the change of mentality in the county which moves towards the globalization.
+This ambiguity attracts me and it represents the change of mentality in the country which moves towards globalization.

-In 2014 the world heard about The Revolution of Dignity in Ukraine and since then the western media were writing about Ukrainian youth thourgh the prism of techno culture, raves, poverty and war.
+In 2014 the world heard about The Revolution of Dignity in Ukraine and since then the western media were writing about Ukrainian youth through the prism of techno culture, raves, poverty and war.
 When I started this project I wanted to depict the generation born after 2000 as it is.
 Students who live in dormitories are young, smart and full of hope.
-They have just leaved their families and moved in their first independent housing.
+They have just left their families and moved into their first independent housing.
 They stay in their small rooms for only 3 or 4 years, yet they decorate them with a personal touch.
 All these buildings which look cold and unified from outside hide diverse rooms that unite soviet interiors and belongings, drawings and posters of each student.
 Neither family house, nor a rented flat, dormitories are the place of transition from teenage years to an adult life.

 2019 — ongoing